connxio/docs/docs/integrations/adapters/inbound/azure-storage.md

 <br />
 The following properties are used to configure the adapter:

-- **Polling Interval**: Dictates when files are picked from the Azure Storage account.
-The minimum interval allowed at this time is 60 seconds.
-You can specify intervals by typing in seconds.
+- **Triggering interval**: Dictates when files are picked from the Azure Storage account.
+You can choose between two types; Polling interval and Cron.
+Find out what's best suited for you [here](/integrations/triggering-interval).
 - **Storage type**: Select storage type to use.
 Types include: Blob, File, Queue and Table.
 - **Connection String Security Configuration**: Reference to the [Security Configuration](/connxio-portal/security-configurations) that contains the relevant connection properties.
 - **Container Name**: The name of the container.
 This container must exist before Connxio start picking messages.
 We will not create it for you.